clivetong/Talks/NetConf2025/README.md

 ---

-- Python release in 13 took ages to figure out the problems
+- Python, released in v13, took ages to figure out the problems
 - JavaScript could be done in the two weeks prior to release

 ---